How to Cure a Hangover

 - Drink a big glass of water (or even juice or a sports drink) before bed will help with hydration too.

-- Take a B-complex multivitamin.
+- You might like to try taking a B-complex multivitamin.
 B group Vitamins are sensitive, thiamine (B1) is particularly vulnerable to alcohol.
 B12 helps with energy conversion and B6 may be useful in helping to metabolize toxins.
+There evidence isn’t very strong for this, but could be worth a try if you’re prone to hangovers.

 The next day